KandarianDemon/Introduction_to_Programming/README.md

 3. [Variables](./VariablesAndDataTypes/variables.md): Where you will learn about two different types of variables in Kotlin.
 4. [Data Types](./VariablesAndDataTypes/datatypes.md): Where you store different things in variables.
 5. [Your First Android Program](./DiceApp/emptyproject.md): Where you will generate your first Android program!
-6. And change the displayed text

 #### 2. Functions (and Nullability?)
 7. Nullability (or leave this out for now?)
 8. [Functions](./Functions/functions.md): Where you will give parts of your code a name to execute from everywhere in your code.
+9. And change the displayed text
-10. Android Button setzt Variable plus text input field (for the fun of it)
+10. Android Button setzt text

 #### 3. Control statements
 10. [if Statements (and Booleans)](./ControlStatements/ifstatements.md): Where you will learn how to test for conditions and then conditionally execute code.
 11. [while](./ControlStatements/while.md): Where you will find a first way to run the same code multiple time.
 12. [for and ranges](./ControlStatements/for.md): Where you will execute a code block for a given number of times.
-14. Android: (i) Count how many times you pressed a button (ii) generate random number and display it
+14. Android: (i) switch button between 'click me! and 'I was Clicked' (ii) Count how many times you pressed a button (iii) generate random number and display it in a new textfield

 #### 4. Collections
 15. Exceptions (for capture {} and to know what they are)